sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 For clarity, all references to Stripe's backend elements (endpoints, transaction process actions etc.) are named with the prefix `stripe`.

-If you want to modify your FTW template to work without Stripe, the effort is more extensive, since each template is built around a logic that uses Stripe actions and endpoints.
-You can use [this article](/how-to/removing-stripe-and-payments/) as your starting point.
+If you want to modify your template to work without Stripe, the effort is more extensive, since each template is built around a logic that uses Stripe actions and endpoints.
+You can use
+[this article](/how-to/removing-stripe-and-payments/) as your starting point.